U.S.-Japan Relations

 Overview

-Japan, a U.S. treaty ally since 1952, is an important U.S. partner in several foreign policy areas, particularly security and trade.
-Shared security goals include meeting the challenge of an increasingly assertive People’s Republic of China (PRC or China) and countering threats from North Korea.
-The U.S.-Japan mutual defense treaty grants the United States the right to base U.S. troops—currently numbering over 50,000—and military assets on Japan’s territory in return for U.S. security guarantees to Japan.
-Japan is the sixth-largest U.S. trade partner and a top source of foreign direct investment into the United States, and its investors are the largest foreign holders of U.S. Treasury securities.
-The two countries also collaborate bilaterally and multilaterally on science and technology, global health, energy, and climate change.
-Congressional oversight of U.S.-Japan relations generally focuses on alliance cooperation, particularly on how Japan and the United States coordinate their China strategies.
+Japan, a U.S. treaty ally since 1952, is an important U.S. partner in security, trade, and other areas.
+Shared bilateral goals include meeting the challenge of an assertive People's Republic of China (PRC, or China) and countering threats from North Korea.
+The U.S.-Japan mutual defense treaty grants the United States the right to base U.S. troops—currently numbering around 60,000—and military assets on Japan's territory in return for U.S. security guarantees.
+Japan is the sixth-largest U.S. trade partner and a top source of foreign direct investment into the United States.
+Its investors are the largest foreign holders of U.S. Treasury securities.
+The two countries also collaborate on science and technology, global health, and energy.
+Congressional oversight of U.S.-Japan relations has focused on alliance cooperation, particularly on how Japan and the United States coordinate their China strategies, and more recently on the impact of tariff policies.

 The U.S.-Japan Military Alliance

 Since the early 2000s, the United States and Japan have steadily improved the operational capability of the military alliance.
-Facing an increasingly challenging security environment, the alliance has sought to deepen interoperability and enhance operational coordination between U.S. and Japanese forces.
-In July 2024, the two sides announced a step toward this goal: the planned reconstitution of U.S. Forces Japan (USFJ) as a new joint force headquarters that would act as a counterpart to Japan’s new Joint Operations Command, which is to be established in 2025.
-In the FY2024 National Defense Authorization Act (P.L.
-118-31, §1317), Congress required the Defense Department to report on plans for enhancing U.S.-Japan security cooperation no later than June 1, 2024.
+Facing an increasingly challenging security environment, the alliance has deepened interoperability between U.S. and Japanese forces to enhance operational coordination.
+In July 2024, the two sides announced the planned reconstitution of U.S. Forces Japan (USFJ) into a joint force headquarters that would act as a counterpart to Japan's Joint Operations Command, which Japan activated in March 2025.
+A Senate committee-reported version of a FY2026 National Defense Authorization Act (NDAA) (S. 2296, §1234) would restrict the use of certain funds until the Administration submits a plan to Congress on how it intends to reconstitute USFJ.
+The FY2025 NDAA required such a plan be submitted by June 2025.

-Japan pays roughly $2 billion per year to defray the cost of stationing U.S. military personnel in Japan.
-In addition, Japan pays compensation to localities hosting U.S. troops, rent for the bases, and the costs of new facilities.
-About 25% of facilities used by USFJ and more than half of USFJ personnel are stationed in Okinawa, an island chain that comprises less than 1% of Japan’s total land area.
-Most Okinawans and Okinawan politicians oppose elements of the U.S. military presence in Okinawa, particularly the construction of new U.S. bases in their prefecture.
+Although Japanese monetary contributions to support the U.S. military presence in Japan are difficult to quantify, a 2021 U.S. Government Accountability Office report notes that from 2016 to 2019, Japan paid an average of $3 billion per year to defray the cost of stationing U.S. military personnel in-country.
+Japan also pays compensation to localities hosting U.S. troops, rent for the bases, and the costs of new facilities.
+About 70% of all facilities and areas used by USFJ and roughly half of the U.S. military personnel in Japan are located in Okinawa, an island chain comprising less than 1% of Japan's total land area.
+Many Okinawans oppose elements of the U.S. military presence in Okinawa, particularly the construction of new U.S. bases in the prefecture.

 Japan Expands Its Defense Posture

-Japan is constrained in its ability to use military force by its U.S.-drafted pacifist constitution, as well as Japanese popular hesitation to engage in military conflict.
-However, as perceived threats from North Korea and China have grown more acute, Japan’s government and populace have reconsidered the country’s approach to national security.
+Japan is constrained in its ability to use military force by its U.S.-drafted pacifist constitution, and by Japanese popular hesitation to engage in military conflict.
+However, as perceived threats from China and North Korea have grown more acute, Japan's government and people have reconsidered the country's approach to national security.
 Japan has accelerated reforms to make its military (known as the Self-Defense Forces, or SDF) more capable, flexible, and interoperable with U.S. forces.
-In 2022, Kishida’s government released security documents that declare Japan’s intention to develop a “counterstrike” missile capability to attack enemy missile sites and outline plans to double Japan’s security-related expenditures to 2% of its national gross domestic product (GDP).
-In 2023, Japan launched its first program (the Official Security Assistance, or OSA) to provide military equipment to foreign countries.
+In 2022, the government released security documents that outline plans to raise Japan's defense spending to 2% of its gross domestic product (GDP) by 2027 and declare Japan's intention to develop a "counterstrike" missile capability to attack enemy missile sites.
+To fulfill its goal to acquire a "counterstrike" capability, Japan is procuring the Tomahawk Weapon System for an estimated $2.35 billion via the U.S. Foreign Military Sales (FMS) program.
+Japan expects to deploy the first Tomahawk missiles in late 2025 or early 2026.

 Regional Relations